Kindergarten Entrance Age

 The Options: Half and Full Day Programs

 The half-day program (3 hours, 5 minutes) is 2.5 hours longer per week than the prior part-day program.
-Children participate in “morning meeting” and sharing time each day to build their classroom community.
+Children participate in “morning meeting” and community building activities each day to build their classroom community.
 They are provided with daily mathematics and literacy instruction in both whole-class and small-group settings, where there is support from teachers, paraeducators, and parent volunteers, as well as opportunities for dramatic and free-play.
 Children also receive Tiered Reading Instruction (more individualized literacy learning activities) for 30 minutes/day.
-Because the HPS half-day program is imbedded in the full day program, all of the play equipment, learning resources, and iPads and other technology that the full day students enjoy are available to the half-day students as well.
+Because the HPS half-day program is imbedded in the full day program, all of the play equipment, learning resources, iPads, and other technology that the full day students enjoy are available to the half-day students as well.
 All kindergarten children enjoy a morning snack and social time with their classroom peers and have recess on the playground with children from the other kindergarten sections.
 Half-day Kindergarten students finish their day at the beginning of the lunch period.
 All students in Kindergarten have the chance to attend school-wide activities, school community events and special celebrations multiple times throughout the year.

 In addition to the above activities, students participating in the full-day kindergarten program (6 hours, 10 minutes) enjoy lunch in the cafeteria and have a second recess opportunity with the rest of the grade level.
 In the afternoon, full-day K students have the opportunity to explore science concepts and social studies themes, as well as to participate in Buddy Centers.
 They may choose to engage in activities such as building with blocks and Legos, dramatic play in the house area, free art creation with various materials, exploring projects or Apps on the iPads, or listening to books on tape/CD.
 Full-day K students will have one special subject each day.
-K Specials include Art, Music, Library, Spanish, Computer, PE, and Motor Center activities with the school’s Occupational Therapist.
+K Specials include Art, Music, Library, Spanish, Computer Science, and Physical Education.

 Length of Day and Academics

-One of the things that motivated exploration of a longer day for kindergarten students in Hingham is the belief that children learn and develop best in an environment that provides for their physical, social, and emotional development as well as for their acquisition of academic skills and understandings and habits of mind that will prepare them for grade 1 and beyond.
+Hingham Public Schools believe that children learn and develop best in an environment that provides for their physical, social, and emotional development as well as for their acquisition of academic skills and understandings and habits of mind that will prepare them for grade 1 and beyond.
 The additional time that a full-day allows provides greater opportunities for children to explore and assimilate their learning and greater opportunities for the application and practice of knowledge and skills.

 We believe that the new (longer) half day program and the full day option actually have mitigated what was perceived to be a rushed and hectic learning environment for some children by allowing more time (and fewer transitions) for age-appropriate teaching and learning of academics and for increased opportunities for social/emotional growth, creative play with peers, and fine and large motor skills development.

-It is normal for parents to wonder about their own child’s readiness for school and the full day.
+It is not unusual for parents to wonder about their own child’s readiness for school and the full day.
 Educators at your child’s school would be happy to discuss such concerns with parents and to share their perspectives and experiences on the topic.